DarkSee/LaTazza/templates/DesignDocumentTemplate.md

 | FR8  |    x     |    x     |          |          |      |          |             |

 # Verification sequence diagrams
-\<select key scenarios from the requirement document.
-For each of them define a sequence diagram showing that the scenario can be implemented by the classes and methods in the design>

 ## Sequence diagram for Scenario 1